 Step 5: Lastly, mix in the roasted almonds and the chocolate chips.
 Using a cookie scoop or a tablespoon, place dough balls onto a greased or parchment paper-lined cookie sheet.
 The dough will feel slightly oily.

-Step 6: Bake at 350 degrees Fahrenheit for 7-8 minutes until puffy, but still soft in the middle.
+Step 6: Bake at 350 Fahrenheit (170 C) for 7-8 minutes until puffy, but still soft in the middle.

 Hint: Don't overbake these olive oil cookies!
 Make sure to check them right away when your timer rings.
-When they are ready they will look puffy, even a bit crispy on the outside, and they will look soft on the inside.
-Leave them on the pan for 5 minutes and they will continue to cook once they come out of the oven, I find this also stops them from falling apart before removing them.
+When they are ready, they will look puffy, even a bit crispy on the outside, and they will look soft on the inside.
+Leave them on the pan for 5 minutes and they will continue to cook once they come out of the oven.
+I find this also stops them from falling apart before removing them.

 Other wholesome baked snacks you may like...